cuiyx1720/cuiyx1720.github.io/_pages/about.md

 [//]: # (- IEEE Intelligent Transportation Systems Conference \| [ITSC]&#40;https://ieee-itsc.org/2024/&#41;)

 # 🗣️ Talks
-- *2025.05*, Three-Minute (3MT) Academic Talk at Tongji University, on the topic of *Continual Self-Evolution in Closed-Loop Autonomous Driving Systems*
+- *2025.05*, Three-Minute Thesis (3MT) Academic Talk at Tongji University, on the topic of *Continual Self-Evolution in Closed-Loop Autonomous Driving Systems*
 - *2023.10*, Presentation of National Excellent Bachelor Project, Innovation and Entrepreneurship Program: *Design of an Automatic Rear-End Collision Warning System for Vehicles* (Project Leader)
 - *2021.10*, Presentation of National Excellent Bachelor Project, Innovation and Entrepreneurship Program: *Visual Filter Based on Self-Driven Film Materials* (Project Participant)

 # 📌 Hobbies
 - 🏓 I enjoy playing **table tennis** and am currently a member of the Tongji University Team.
-During my undergraduate studies, I served as the Vice President of the Jilin University Table Tennis Association.
+During my undergraduate studies, I served as the Vice President of the Jilin University Table Tennis Association
-- ♟️ I have a strong interest in strategic board games and play **Go** at an amateur 2-dan level.
+- ♟️ I have a strong interest in strategic board games and play **Go** at an amateur 2-dan level
 - 🎸 I enjoy playing acoustic **guitar** (Level 8).
-My favorite guitarist is Masaaki Kishibe, whose music greatly inspires my playing.
+My favorite guitarist is Masaaki Kishibe, whose music greatly inspires my playing
 - ⚽️ I am a loyal supporter of [Arsenal Football Club](https://www.arsenal.com/), with the former coach [Arsène Wenger](https://en.wikipedia.org/wiki/Ars%C3%A8ne_Wenger) being a major source of inspiration — COYG!
-- 🎮 I enjoy **Nintendo** games, particularly Super Mario Maker 2 for its creativity and fun.
+- 🎮 I enjoy **Nintendo** games, particularly Super Mario Maker 2 for its creativity and fun
-- 📸 Recently, I’ve also been exploring **fitness** and **photography** to enrich my daily life.
+- 📸 Recently, I’ve also been exploring **fitness** and **photography** to enrich my daily life